danielkov/toon-rust/serde_toon2/README.md

 Serde-compatible serializer/deserializer for TOON (Token-Oriented Object Notation), a line-oriented, indentation-based format that encodes the JSON data model.

+## Why build another TOON parser?

+None of the other TOON crates (at the time of writing this) implement the [TOON spec in its entirety](https://github.com/toon-format/spec/blob/main/SPEC.md).
+I needed a crate that actually worked as expected, so I've built one.

+Fixtures in `tests/fixtures` will be kept up to date with [official tests](https://github.com/toon-format/spec/tree/main/tests/fixtures).

 ## Installation

 ```toml